moby/moby/daemon/graphdriver/devmapper/README.md

 status information about the driver.
  *  `Pool Name` name of the devicemapper pool for this driver.
  *  `Pool Blocksize` tells the blocksize the thin pool was initialized with.
 This only changes on creation.
+ *  `Base Device Size` tells the maximum size of a container and image
  *  `Data file` blockdevice file used for the devicemapper data
  *  `Metadata file` blockdevice file used for the devicemapper metadata
  *  `Data Space Used` tells how much of `Data file` is currently used